trulia/webpagetest-charts-api/README.md

 In this repo, there's no database: just the file system.
 (The data storage logic is its own module, so it could be replaced with something else.
-PRs welcome) The app saves results into `public/results/<test-suite-name>/<test-name>/<yyyy-mm-dd-hh-mm-ss/` directories containing images and json results from the test.
-The files with `fv` in their name are for the 'first view' and `rv` indicates the 'refresh view'.
+PRs welcome) The app saves results into `public/results/<test-suite-name>/<test-name>/<yyyy-mm-dd-hh-mm-ss/` directories containing the json results from the test.

 The endpoints then serve this data up in chartable summaries, as well as specific datapoints.
 The available endopoints are served from the `/` url of the api.